Original Artwork by Donna Catotti

 Donna Catotti (b.
 1950) is a versatile artist currently working in oil, pastel, serigraphy, and sculpture.
 Surrounded by mountains and oceans, wildlife and gardens in beautiful Haines, Alaska, Catotti and Goldberg Art Studio is shared with artist/husband, Rob.
 You are invited to review here Donna’s latest paintings for upcoming shows, as well as older original paintings that are still available for sale.
-Paintings can be shipped on approval.
+Paintings can be shipped on approval with deposit.
 For serigraphs or giclees by Donna or Rob click the appropriate heading above and you will connect with www.artstudioalaska.com.
-Also, you can visit www.RobGoldbergHandmadeGuitars.com.
+Also, you can visit www.robgoldberghandmadeguitars.com.

-Catotti and Goldberg Art Studio will be hosting Lea Colie Wight (www.leawight.com) as lead instructor for a Studio Incamminati oil painting portrait workshop in Haines, Alaska, June 15-19, 2015.
+Catotti and Goldberg Art Studio will be hosting Kerry Dunn as instructor for a Studio Incamminati oil portrait painting workshop.
+The workshop will take place in Haines June 19-23, 2023.
 Studio Incamminati, founded by Nelson and Leona Shanks, is a non-profit four-year school for contemporary realism in Philadelphia.
 Check it out and register online at www.studioincamminati.org or call (215) 592-7910.
-Cost is $599.
-Our instructors will also do a Tuesday evening portrait demonstration, open to the public, at the Sheldon Museum from 6-9pm.
+Cost is $639.
+Our instructor will also do a Tuesday evening portrait painting demonstration, open to the public, at the Haines ANB Hall from 6-9pm.

-The class will be held at the Haines ANB/ANS Hall in the center of town within walking distance to hotels, restaurants, shops, museums, the beach, and boat harbor.
-The local Tlingit culture had a multi-faceted arts tradition long before the white man arrived.
-We are planning to have Tlingit models costumed in traditional regalia under “hot” lights.
-Easels will be provided, though you might want to bring your own French easel to plein air paint on the weekends or evenings.
+The class will be held at the Haines ANB/ANS Hall in the center of town within walking distance to hotels, restaurants, shops, museums, raptor center, the beach, the pool, the boat harbor, local brewery and distillery.
+Easels will be provided if needed, though you might want to bring your own plein air easel to paint on the weekends or evenings.
 It stays light until 11 pm in June.
-Incamminati will provide a list of painting supplies.
-Bring all listed supplies with you.
-King’s Store has some art supplies including canvases.
-Odorless mineral spirits will be available for those flying in.
-(Mark your oil supplies “vegetable oil only/no solvents” for TSA inspection at airports.)
+Studio Incamminati will provide a list of painting supplies on their website.
+Bring all listed supplies with you, or mail USPS ahead c/o Catotti and Goldberg Art Studio, Box 1154, Haines, Alaska 99827.
+If you use UPS, the address is 55 Haines Highway, Haines, AK 99827.
+Odorless mineral spirits will be available for purchase for those flying in.
+(Mark your oil supplies in checked baggage “vegetable oil only/no solvents” for TSA inspection at airports.)
 Arrangements can be made with your hosts to ship wet paintings after they dry.
 Please travel with the box you’d like them shipped in, if possible.

-Access to Haines is possible by road through Canada (Whitehorse is the nearest Canadian airport), by an Alaska Marine Highway System ferry (a 4 ½ hour trip from Juneau which usually requires an overnight due to early morning departures), or a 30 minute small plane ride (Wings of Alaska or Alaska Seaplanes) from Juneau International Airport.
+Access to Haines is possible by road through Canada (Whitehorse is the nearest Canadian airport), by an Alaska Marine Highway System ferry from Juneau (a 4 ½ hour trip which usually requires an overnight due to early morning departures) 1 (800) 642-0066, an Alaska Fjordlines whale watching tour which departs most days from Juneau at 4:30pm (907) 766-3395 (cheaper than the small plane or a hotel), or a 30 minute small plane ride (Alaska Seaplanes) from Juneau International Airport (907) 766-3800.
 Alaska Air and Delta fly to Juneau.
 Rental cars are available in Haines, though you probably won’t need one.
-If two people are planning to fly on the same itinerary, call us for a tip on saving money with a companion fare on Alaska Air.

 Hope to see you in June!